 (b) for that area of the State comprising any parcel of land other than corridor land on which railway infrastructure controlled, operated, maintained or managed by the Authority is situated.

-[Regulation 20 inserted in Gazette 13 Jan 2009 p.
+[Regulation 20 inserted: Gazette 13 Jan 2009 p.
 56-7.]

 21. Hazard management agency — Brookfield Rail Pty Limited